Common Causes & Symptoms of Rabson-Mendenhall Syndrome

 What Causes Rabson-Mendenhall Syndrome (RMS)?

 A mutation in the INSR (insulin receptor) gene is the underlying cause of Rabson-Mendenhall syndrome.
 This gene contains information on creating a protein called insulin receptors, and the mutation disrupts their function.
 Insulin receptors are present on the surface of cells, and insulin binds to them.
+Insulin receptors are embedded in the outer membrane surrounding the cell, in which they bind to insulin circulating in the bloodstream.
 The issue in RMS lies with the receptors, not the insulin.

 Is Rabson-Mendenhall Syndrome (RMS) Inherited?